 Despite initial negative press from the east coast press for his actions and planning at the Battle of Tippecanoe, William Henry Harrison gained national fame and prominence for his role in the battle.

-Harrison would eventually use his national profile to run for President under the Whig party in 1836 and 1840 in the middle of the Jacksonian Era.
+Harrison would eventually use his national profile to run for President under the new Whig party in 1836 and 1840 in the middle of the Jacksonian Era.

 To learn more about US history, check out this timeline of the history of the United States.